IdanRosenzweig/ELF-Toolchain/readme.md

 <br><br/>
-The **packer** is a sophisticated software that takes ELF executable and generated a new executable which has the same behaviour as the original one, but the original code is encrypted, compressed and encoded.
+The **packer** is a sophisticated software that takes ELF executable and generates a new executable which has the same behaviour as the original one, but the original code is encrypted, compressed and encoded.
 Therefore, static analysis over the packed executable would produce meaningless results.

 The packer software can be split into two parts: